GAA By Laws

 Article VI – Duties of Officers – Executive Board

-The retiring President shall, upon the expiration of his term serve as Chairman of the board of directors
+The retiring President shall, upon the expiration of his or her term serve as Chairman of the board of directors

-In the absence of the President, or in the event of his inability to act, the Vice President shall execute all powers and perform all duties of the President
+In the absence of the President, or in the event of his or her inability to act, the Vice President shall execute all powers and perform all duties of the President

-There shall be an executive committee consisting of the President, Vice President, Secretary-Treasurer, Regional Vice Presidents, and Chairman of the board of directors.
+There shall be an executive committee consisting of the President, Vice President, Secretary-Treasurer, Chairman of the board of directors and one Director appointed by the President.
 The duties of the executive committee shall be assigned to them by the board of directors.
 Any three members of the executive board will constitute a quorum.
 The President, in case of a tie, shall cast the deciding vote